Residence Life Policies

 A.9.iii.
-Cleaning supplies.
 With the exception of those living in Regina, students are responsible for bringing their own cleaning supplies.
-Students who live in buildings that have community bathrooms will have toilet paper and hand towels provided.
-Students living in buildings that are suite-styled or rooms with adjoining bathrooms are required to provide their own toilet paper, hand towels and any other necessary paper products.
+Students who live in Regina will have toilet paper and hand towels provided.
+Students living in buildings that are suite-styled or rooms with adjoining bathrooms are required to provide their own toilet paper, hand towels, and any other necessary paper products.

 A.9.iv.
 Trash Disposal.
 Students must dispose of garbage in the appropriate bins and locations.
-Garbage is not to be left on landings, in stairwells, lounges, elevator lobbies, by the doors, on the ground by dumpsters, or in the trash chute rooms.
+Garbage is not to be left in hallways, on landings, in stairwells, in lounges, in elevators, in lobbies, by the doors, on the ground by dumpsters, or in the trash chute rooms.
 Room trash is not to be emptied into smaller trash cans that are placed around the buildings.
 A fee for removal will occur ($25.00 minimum per bag) if students are found disposing of their trash inappropriately.
+If no one student is identified for improper trash disposal, the entire floor will be fined.
 Increasing fines will occur for subsequent offenses.